yieldprotocol/strategy-v2/README.md

 ### Test

-Compile and test the smart contracts with Forge:
+Strategy migrations can only happen at very specific points in time.
+The tests are pinned to a specific block and you should make sure that you can access an RPC to fork the Ethereum mainnet.
+From there, compile and test the smart contracts with Forge:

 ```
-forge test
+ALCHEMY_MAINNET_RPC=<your_rpc_here> forge test
 ```

 ## Security